 On the other hand, Robert Sinclair Jr., manager of media relations at AAA Northeast, believes leaving windshield wipers up is a safe option.

-“I don’t see any harm in it, though you still have to clean the snow off the glass,” he said.
+“I don’t see any harm in it, though you still have to clean the snow off the glass,” said Sinclair.

 Sinclair offers an alternate method for preventing wipers from freezing to the windshield.